 Improving Patient Experience: Tips for Medical Billing Staff

-In the past, patient satisfaction centered mainly on care received during a visit.
-Check-in experience and billing and payment issues weren’t considered.
+In the past, patient satisfaction centered on care during a visit.
+Improving patient experiences during check-in, billing, and payment wasn’t a consideration.

-Now, healthcare systems and hospitals are putting more focus on improving the entire patient experience throughout their customer journey – including their financial experience.
+Now, healthcare systems and hospitals need to focus on improving the entire patient experience throughout their customer journey–including their financial experience.

 What do you need to consider when choosing digital tools to engage and collect from patients?